A tow truck driver loading a black car onto a flatbed while operating the winch.

 It can be convenient and less expensive to purchase roadside assistance coverage as an add-on to your car insurance policy.
 But keep in mind that when you use your insurer’s plan — even for a flat tire — it can count as an insurance claim.

 Though occasional use likely won’t cause your insurer to drop you or raise your auto insurance rates, if you make several roadside assistance claims over a short period, it could affect your overall policy.
-You might want to ask your insurance agent if multiple roadside assistance claims could be a problem.
-(And get it in writing if the answer is no.)
+You might want to ask your insurance agent if multiple roadside assistance claims could be a problem (and get it in writing if the answer is no).

 Do Insurance Policy Deductibles Apply to Roadside Assistance Claims?

 Even with roadside assistance coverage, you could end up having to pay some out-of-pocket costs.
-And if your auto insurance policy has a deductible that applies to roadside assistance claims, you might have to pay that amount, as well.
+And if your auto insurance policy has a deductible that applies to roadside assistance claims, you might have to pay that amount as well.
 This could be another topic to cover with your insurance agent.
-(Read more about the different types of deductibles.)
+Read more about the different types of deductibles.

 The Takeaway

-Roadside assistance insurance can cover a range of problems you might have on the road — from fixing a flat tire to unlocking the car to jump-starting the battery.
+Roadside assistance can cover a range of problems you might have on the road — from fixing a flat tire to unlocking the car to jump-starting the battery.

 Insurance companies typically offer roadside assistance as an add-on to an auto policy.
 Plans may look pretty much the same from one company to the next, but it can be a good idea to look beyond the basics to find the level of coverage and other benefits that are a good fit for your needs and budget.